fholmer/netdef/docs/user_guide/tutorial.rst

             self.value_as_args = self.shared.config.config(self.name, "value_as_args", 1)

 The run method will be very simple in this tutorial.
-Normaly this is where we create a polling loop or setup subscriptions and await events.
+Normally this is where we create a polling loop or setup subscriptions and await events.
 In this example we only wait for WRITE_SOURCE messages.
 So we only have to iterate the message queue: